ldijkman/WT32-ETH01-LAN-8720-RJ45-/README.md

 -------------
-Less Wires => power over ethernet cable is not included on WT32-ETH01, but you can do it yourself
+Less Wires => power over ethernet cable is not included on WT32-ETH01, but you can D.I.Y.
+Do It YourSelf

 10 Euro PoE power over ethernet injector https://www.google.com/search?q=PoE+injector